-If you’re looking for a quick midweek meal then try out these pan-fried sea-bass fillets.
-They are lightly dusted with a seasoned flour then cooked in a little oil which produces a delicious lightly crispy fish.
+If you’re looking for a quick midweek recipe then try out these pan fried sea bass fillets.
+They are lightly dusted with a seasoned flour then cooked in a little oil which produces a delicious crispy fish.

 - Sautéed spinach